mkobuolys/flutter-design-patterns/assets/markdown/state.md

 ### IState

-An interface which defines methods to be implemented by all specific state classes.
+An interface that defines methods to be implemented by all specific state classes.

 ```
 abstract interface class IState {